- eftpos, BPAY Group and NPPA to be preserved as distinct operations under a single Board with a shared roadmap for innovation and investment

 “The COVID-19 pandemic has accelerated the pace in which the payments system is evolving.
 The increasing trends away from cash to online and in-app purchasing highlight how important it is for Australia’s domestic payments players to work together and invest in the current and future needs of Australians and how they want to pay.”

-A single Board of 13 Directors will govern the operation of NewCo – comprising four independent Directors including the Chair and nine representatives from the major banks, smaller banks and non-ADIs (such as retailers and other payment processors).
+The new structure A single Board of 13 Directors will govern the operation of NewCo – comprising four independent Directors including the Chair and nine representatives from the major banks, smaller banks and non-ADIs (such as retailers and other payment processors).
 Each Director will have one vote, the major banks will have 4 out of 13 votes.

 While arrangements could evolve over time with the approval of the shareholders, a key feature of the proposal is that the individual interests of the three entities will be protected.
 Fundamental decisions about the operation, funding, or future of any of the three schemes would be subject to determination by those shareholders that use that particular system.
 Retailers and other users of the eftpos system, for instance, will retain specific veto rights over any proposals that would directly impact eftpos.